idaholab/EMRALD/emrald-docs/src/guide/Modeling/webUIOverview.md

 ## Initial Screen
 ![Initial Screen](/images/Modeling/webUIOverview/InitialScreenSectionHighlights.PNG) <br>
   This is the screen you will see when you first open the EMRALD model editor.
 It contains the
-  <span style="color:red">Modeling Area</span>,
+  <span style="color:red">Modeling Area</span> which is the main workspace,
   <span style="color:green">Top Menu Bar</span>, and
   <span style="color:blue">Left Navigation Frame</span>
-   which will be explained in the following sections.
+   which are editing and navigation panes that will be explained in the following sections.

 ## Top Menu Bar
 **Project** <br>